 Removing 1,4-Dioxane

 If 1,4-dioxane is a known impurity of ethoxylated surfactants, why is it not removed during their production process?
 Unfortunately, 1,4-dioxane has low volatility and is unable to be extracted from most ethoxylated surfactants.
-The principle 1,4-dioxane removal systems that have been developed are time and energy intensive.10,11 Due to this, not all manufacturers completely strip their ethoxylated surfactants from 1,4-dioxane.9 When 1,4-dioxane is not removed, it accompanies the ethoxylated surfactant into the finished formula1.
+The principle 1,4-dioxane removal systems that have been developed are time and energy intensive.10,11 Due to this, not all manufacturers completely strip their ethoxylated surfactants from 1,4-dioxane.9 When 1,4-dioxane is not removed, it accompanies the ethoxylated surfactant into the finished formula1

-High–foaming surfactants are essential performance ingredients for household and I&I cleaning products, but even trace 1,4-dioxane from these materials can make its way to groundwater and contaminate water supplies for years.
+Highfoaming surfactants are essential performance ingredients for household and I&I cleaning products, but even trace 1,4-dioxane from these materials can make its way to groundwater and contaminate water supplies for years.
 What options do formulators have for maintaining the performance of their products while avoiding 1,4-dioxane?

 Creating 1,4-Dioxane-Free Formulations

-Luckily, there’s a solution.
+Luckily, there’s a solution to avoid 1,4-dioxane in product formulations.
 Formulators are beginning to look at replacing ethoxylated surfactants with customized sophorolipids—biosurfactants in the glycolipid class that are specifically designed to have better performance and sustainability.
 One example is the recently launched Amphi® line of biosurfactants by Locus Performance Ingredients.
-The Amphi® sophorolipids are naturally derived, non-GMO, have remarkably low usage rates and none of the irritation or toxic byproducts of petrochemical surfactants.
-The Amphi® ingredient line features a range of HLB and foaming characteristics, providing formulators with the flexibility needed for formulation optimization.

-For general surfactant information, download our report.
+For general surfactant information, download our report

 References